PrincetonUniversity/multi_gpu_training/README.md

 ## Setup

-Make sure you can run the Python script `test.py` on Adroit:
+Make sure you can run Python on Adroit:

 ```bash
 $ ssh <YourNetID>@adroit.princeton.edu  # VPN required if off-campus